-On November 1, 2010 the newest addition to the Roper St. Francis Hospitals opened in Mount Pleasant.
-Roper St. Francis Mount Pleasant Hospital, nestled amongst wood and wet lands, is a welcome addition for the communities east of the Cooper River.
+On November 1, 2010, Roper St. Francis Mount Pleasant Hospital opened.
+Nestled amongst wood and wetlands, the hospital was a welcome addition for the communities east of the Cooper River.